Snowmass 2021 whitepaper: Proton structure at the precision frontier: Transverse-momentum dependent distributions

 \subsection{Experimental prospects}

-While integrated PDFs have been extensively studied, especially in {\em inclusive} reactions, the knowledge of TMDs is still very limited as hardly accessible in such reactions.
-The preferred processes for TMDs are semi-inclusive DIS and Drell--Yan (or more general vector-boson production in hadron collisions) for TMD PDFs, and in addition $e^+e^-$ annihilation into hadrons for TMD fragmentation functions.
-Lately, also hadron+jet production has been put forward as complementary observable, in particular for the study of such TMD fragmentation functions.
-Current data for all those processes cover a much smaller kinematic space as, e.g., for integrated PDFs (cf. fig.~5 of Ref.~\cite{Scimemi:2019cmh} vs. fig.~2.1 of Ref.~\cite{Ball:2021leu}) or fragmentation functions.
-In particular, the region in $x$ below 0.02 and below the scale of $Z$ production, which in case of integrated PDFs is predominantly covered by collider DIS data, currently lacks suitable data for TMD studies.
+While integrated PDFs have been extensively studied, the knowledge of TMDs is still very limited, especially concerning their flavor dependence.
+In addition to $e^+e^-$ hadroproduction, SIDIS, and DY -- the processes traditionally used to assess the TMDs -- recently, hadron+jet production has been put forth as a complementary channel, in particular to study TMD FFs.
+Current data for all those processes cover a much smaller kinematic space than for collinear PDFs (cf. fig.~5 of Ref.~\cite{Scimemi:2019cmh} vs. fig.~2.1 of Ref.~\cite{Ball:2021leu}) or FFs.
+In particular, the region in $x$ below 0.02 and below the scale of $Z$ production, which in the case of collinear PDFs is predominantly covered by collider DIS data, currently only has HERA-1 data on SIDIS transverse energy flows and particle multiplicities, examined in the first phenomenological analysis of SIDIS resummation in \cite{Nadolsky:1999kb, Nadolsky:2000ky} based on the formalism from \cite{Meng:1991da,Meng:1995yn}.